A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-For fixed-interval asynchronous work, PeriodicTimer is very readable.
+For fixed-interval async work, PeriodicTimer is highly readable.

 public async Task RunPeriodicAsync(CancellationToken cancellationToken)